Features

 Filtering Scheduler Rows by Name

-The row filter implementation has three parts:
+The row filter implementation consists of three parts:

-Filter input UI:
+Filter toolbar input UI:

 Filter update logic: